ibm-cloud-docs/databases-for-elasticsearch/connecting-curl.md

 ## Using the self-signed certificate

-1. Copy the certificate information from the Base64 field of the connection information.
+1. Copy the certificate information from the _Connections_ panel or the Base64 field of the connection information.
-2. Decode the Base64 string into text and save it to a file.
+2. If needed, decode the Base64 string into text.
+3. Save the certificate  to a file.
 (You can use the Name that is provided or your own file name).
-3. Provide the path to the `CURL_CA_BUNDLE` variable.
+4. Provide the path to the `CURL_CA_BUNDLE` variable.

 ### CLI plug-in support for the self-signed certificate